 You can always rename things or use an explicit

 Context.Mapper.Map overloads that receive a context were removed¶

-Not needed because the context is passed by default, so you can change the context instance you already have.
+Not needed, because the context is passed by default, so you can change the context instance you already have.

 UseDestinationValue is now inherited by default¶

 AllowNull allows you to override per member

 IMapper, you might need to add a cast to

 object when mapping from